-The problem of finding a nonlinear state feedback control law, which guarantees that a set of state and input constraints are satisfied for all time, despite the presence of a persistent state disturbance, has been the subject of study for many authors [1]-[7].
-However, the problem is that all of these solutions are computationally prohibitive (even for problems of 'moderate' size) or can be shown to be computationally intractable (the complexity of the solution can be shown to be an exponential function of the problem data).
-As a consequence, a number of researchers have proposed compromise solutions [8]-[11], which, though not able to guarantee the same level of performance or region of attraction, is computationally tractable.
+The problem of finding a nonlinear state feedback control law, which guarantees that a set of state and input constraints are satisfied for all time, despite the presence of a persistent state disturbance, has been the subject of study for many authors [1-12].
+However, the problem is that the solutions offered to date are computationally expensive or intractable.

+As a consequence, many researchers have proposed compromise solutions, which, though not able to guarantee the same level of performance, is computationally tractable [13-16].

-Recently, a new parameterization for solving so-called robust optimization problems was proposed in [12] and [13].
+Recently, a new parameterization for solving so-called robust optimization problems was proposed in [17, 18].
 The authors proposed that, instead of solving for a general, nonlinear function that guarantees that the constraints in the optimization problem are met for all values of the uncertainty, one could aim to find an affine function of the uncertainty.
 They proceeded to show that, if the uncertainty set is a polyhedron and the constraints in the robust optimization problem are affine, then an affine function of the uncertainty can be found by solving a single, computationally tractable LP.
-They also demonstrated, via an example, how their results can be successfully applied to an inventory control problem.
+They also demonstrated, via an example, how their results can be applied to an inventory control problem.

-The same affine parameterization was later used in [14, Chap.
-7] and [15] to approximate a class of so-called feedback min-max finite horizon control problems [1], [5]- [7].
-It was shown in [14] and [15], via numerical examples, that the parameterization of [12] and [13] leads to a significant improvement over schemes such as open-loop min-max model predictive control [6, Sect.
-4.5] and those proposed in [9]-[11], where a sequence of perturbations to a stabilizing control law is sought.
+The same affine parameterization was later used in [19, Chap.
+7] and [20] to approximate a class of so-called feedback min-max finite horizon control problems [1,7-10,12].
+It was also shown in [19,20], via numerical examples, that this parameterization leads to an improvement over schemes such as open-loop min-max model predictive control [10, Sect.
+4.5] and those proposed in [14-16], where a sequence of perturbations to a stabilizing control law is sought.